Difficulties of Teleparallel Theories of Gravity with Local Lorentz Symmetry: Teleparallel gravity with local Lorentz symmetry

 \section{Teleparallel gravity with local Lorentz symmetry}

-A recent article \cite{MK} summarizes a formulation of the TEGR that attempts to exhibit local Lorentz symmetry.
-The local Lorentz symmetry is achieved by introducing a flat space-time connection $\Omega^a\,_{b\mu}$, that corresponds to Eq.
-(16) of Ref. \cite{MK}, and which is given by
+A recent article \cite{MK} summarizes a formulation of the TEGR that attempts to exhibit local Lorentz symmetry (see also Ref. \cite{MK2}).
+The local Lorentz symmetry is achieved by introducing a flat space-time connection $\Omega^a\,_{b\mu}$, that corresponds to equation (16) of Ref. \cite{MK}, and which is given by